You are here

 Self-efficacy is an individual’s belief that they can successfully complete a particular task.
 Self-efficacy has been shown to be strongly predictive of performance and retention.
 Current studies are largely cross-sectional and do not explore how self-efficacy changes throughout a module.
 Evidence suggests students are more likely to withdraw when their self-efficacy is low; if self-efficacy trends throughout the module could be identified then interventions could be moved or added to areas in the timeline where self-efficacy drops to help students remain on the course.
 Introductory level science modules see high withdrawal rates; understanding the student experience could assist in supporting their ongoing studies.

 Based on this data average self-efficacy levels will be mapped to the module timeline to identify ‘high risk’ areas for low self-efficacy.
 This will then be used, as part of a larger doctoral study, to inform both the design and timing of interventions aiming to increase self-efficacy.
-Examples of interventions include reflective coversheets for TMAs and coping skills tutorials, however the nature of the interventions will be decided based on the qualitative data gained in this study.
+Examples of interventions include reflective coversheets for Tutor Marked Assignments (TMAs) and coping skills tutorials, however the nature of the interventions will be decided based on the qualitative data gained in this study.

 Related Resources: